WHC Wezep

 match.
 My timing was perfect, having only to wait a minute or

-two for the bus to arrive and take me to Zwolle station and to meet up with Guy
+two for the bus to arrive to take me to Zwolle station to meet up with Guy

 for the evening’s entertainment.